Eth3ri0n/blog-project/README.md

 # Blog Project

-This project is a simple and intuitive blog designed for writers and readers alike.
-It allows users to post their own articles, read other users' articles, and interact with them through comments.
+This project is a simple blog.
+It allows users to post|read their own articles.
 The blog is built with a tech stack that includes HTML, SASS, and Vanilla Javascript for the client, and Node for the server.
-This project is ideal for those looking to share their thoughts and ideas with the world, or simply for those looking to get hands-on experience with full-stack web development.

 ## License